-With many Americans spending more time at home cooking — coupled with rising food costs —sometimes it feels like income is emptying from our wallets directly into to our pantries.
+With many Americans spending more time at cooking at home — coupled with rising food costs —sometimes it feels like income is emptying from our wallets directly into to our pantries.
 That's where better budgeting can help.

 “As a result of the COVID-19 pandemic, grocery prices noticeably increased for consumers.
-Overall, there was a year-to-year increase of about 6%, which Americans felt in their wallets," Diane McCrohan, associate professor in the College of Business at Johnson & Wales University, told TODAY Food.
+Overall, there was a year-to-year increase of about 6%, which Americans felt in their wallets," Diane McCrohan, associate professor in the College of Business at Johnson & Wales University, told TODAY Food about the difference in prices from 2019 to 2020.
 "There were several reasons for the price increases: the rapid increase of eating at home; supply chain issues; and enhanced safety precautions."

-In 2021, the US Department of Agriculture’s Economic Research Service predicted food purchased at grocery stores will increase an additional 1 to 2% and food-away-from-home will increase between 2 and 3%.
+In January 2021, the US Department of Agriculture’s Economic Research Service predicted food purchased at grocery stores will increase an additional 1 to 2% and food-away-from-home will increase between 2 and 3%.
+And these numbers continue to rise.

 While these price jumps can be intimidating, don't let it bring you down.
 Budgeting is helpful for people across all income brackets and the more you know — like the least crowded time to shop — the better experience you can create when it comes to buying food.